DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

     You will use these files as arguments in your helm commands.

-1. Verify your Package works when deployed through bigbang.
+1. Verify your package works when deployed through Big Bang.
 See the instructions below in the ```BigBang Development and Testing Cycle``` for the manual ```imperative``` way to deploy with helm upgrade commands.
 While testing you should use your package git branch instead of a tag.
-If you don't null the tag your branch will not get deployed. example:
+If you don't null the tag your branch will not get deployed.
+Here is an example:

     ```yaml
     addons: